 35:24 – “Testing of all of these practices is really, really important.
 The best way to be prepared is to roleplay.
 Step through some of these scenarios.
 Make sure you know how you would react, how you’d maneuver, and ultimately, how you’d survive one of these issues if an incident does, kind of, reveal itself.” – Christine Tetherly-Lewis

 Welcome back to the Compliance In Context podcast!
-On today’s show, I am thrilled to welcome back to the show, Mr. Rob Tull, who...
+On today’s show, we review one of the most important topics impacting broker-dealers this year, namely...